-After all, we all shear our dog's coat when it gets too hot, so the same principle applies to these animals.
+After all, we all shear our dog's coat during the heat and the same act of kindness applies to these animals.

 Once left to roam wild, these goats used to pull out the roots of the grass which they ate which in turn left the soil prone to desertification.
 As a result, huge sandstorms used to blow down as far south as Hong Kong.

-In a bid to be lower our Plastic Footprint, all our products are packaged in recycled plastic bags at the factory: these bags are then re-used season after season.
+In a bid to be lower our Plastic Footprint, all our products are now packaged in paper recyclable bags up at the factory.

-We then re-package your items in compostable bags to send out to you.
+We then send out your items in compostable bags.

-These bags will literally decompose in the rubbish as soon as you throw them out so you won’t have to worry about them ending up in some poor whale’s stomach.
+These bags literally start to fall apart as soon as soon as you put them in the bin so you don’t have to worry about them ending up in some poor whale’s stomach!

-However, as they decompose so easily, they are not very good for long term storage purposes so please kindly remove your items from the bag within a few months of receiving them.
+However, as they decompose too easily, they are not very good for long term storage purposes so please kindly remove your items from the bag within a few months of receiving them.

-At Mika & Milo, we believe that setting an example is the best way to teach our Little Ones about the importance of looking after Mother Earth.
+At Mika & Milo, we believe that setting an example is the best way to teach our Little Ones about the importance of looking after the mother ship.